THANK YOU, RAY BRADBURY!

 titlemontage.jpg

 Generations of readers still see the future through his lens.
 When books are banned, we think of Fahrenheit 451.
 When space beckons, we remember The Martian Chronicles.
 Every tattooed hipster suggests his Illustrated Man.
-Every giant TV or artificial intelligence bot recalls a Bradbury story.
+Every giant TV or AI bot recalls a Bradbury story.

 Twenty-seven novels and 600+ stories.
 Eight million copies in 36 languages.
 But Bradbury’s reach lies not in numbers but in words.
 Though his prose will never make them forget Faulkner, he is, like the best writers, a way of perceiving the world.
 And that world began with wonder.